-Parents/carers may also choose to accompany their son/daughter in interviews and the school/college will facilitate that as appropriate.
+Parents may also choose to accompany their child/young person during interviews and the school will facilitate that as appropriate.

-Helping children to understand and recognise risk and identify available support
+12. Helping children to understand and recognise risk and identify available support

-Keeping Children Safe in Education 2020 requires governing bodies and proprietors to ensure that children are taught about safeguarding, including online safety, as part of providing a 'broad and balanced curriculum.'
+Keeping Children Safe in Education 2022 requires governing bodies and proprietors to ensure that children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualise approach for more vulnerable children, victims of abuse and some SEND children might be needed as part of providing a 'broad and balanced curriculum.'

-Children are taught to understand and manage risk through our personal, social, health and economic (PSHE) programme; sex and relationships lessons; and through all aspects of school life.
-Our approach is designed to help children to think about risks they may encounter, recognise when they are at risk and with the support of staff work out how to get help when they need it and how risks might be reduced or managed.
+Children are taught to understand and manage risk through our personal, social, health and economic (PSHE) programme; relevant topics will be included within Relationships Education (for all primary pupils), and Relationships and Sex Education (for all secondary pupils) and Health Education (for all primary and secondary pupils) and through all aspects of school life.
+Our school approach is designed to help children to think about risks they may encounter, recognise when they are at risk and with the support of staff work out how to get help when they need it and how risks might be reduced or managed.
 Discussions about risk are empowering and enabling for all children and promote sensible behaviour rather than fear or anxiety.
 Children are taught how to conduct themselves and how to behave in a responsible manner.
 Children are also reminded regularly about online safety, the risks of sharing content and images online and tackling bullying, including cyber bullying procedures.
 The school continually promotes an ethos of respect for children and pupils are encouraged to speak to a member of staff of their choosing about any worries they may have.

-Discussions about risk will include talking to children about the risks and issues associated with young people sending, receiving and/or disseminating indecent images of themselves and other young people, which is widely referred to as 'sexting' (please refer to Youth produced sexual imagery ['sexting'] in the section below).
+Discussions about risk will include talking to children about the risks and issues associated with young people sending, receiving and/or disseminating indecent images of themselves and other young people, which is widely referred to as 'sexting' (please refer to Youth produced sexual imagery ['sexting'] in section 30 below.